Stealth Address

 Implementation: Tools like Umbra enable stealth addresses on Ethereum.

-Privacy Layer: Adds privacy layer on top of transparent Ethereum.
+Privacy Layer: Adds a privacy layer on top of transparent Ethereum.

-Sender Knows Recipient: Sender still knows who receiving (not anonymous to sender).
+Sender Knows Recipient: Sender still knows who is receiving, which is not anonymous to the sender.

 Stealth Address Limitations